ln4771/PalindroneCheckerApp/README.md

 Concepts Used:
 Java Class, Main Method, System.out.println()

-## UC2: Hardcoded Palindrome
+## UC2: Hardcoded Palindrome Result

 Objective:
-Check whether a hardcoded string is a palindrome.
+Check whether a predefined string is a palindrome.

 Flow:
-- Program starts
+- Define a string variable
+- Reverse the string using a loop
-- Hardcoded string is checked
+- Compare original and reversed string
-- Result displayed
+- Display the result

+Concepts Used:
+String Handling, For Loop, Conditional Statements